-With the creation of Git Mob, a console app to manage your co-authors you pair with, I thought a good addition would be to build a UI around it in VS Code.
+As the co-creator of Git Mob, a CLI tool to add multiple co-authors to a commit, I thought a good addition would be to build a UI around it in VS Code.
 This makes it super simple to see who you are co-authoring with and change without needing to remember any commands.
 Most importantly it consistently generates the meta data for co-authoring commits to GitHub.
-See Git Mob for VS Code repository to get started.
+See Git Mob for VS Code to get started.

-The VS Code extension needs Git Mob console app to be install for it work.
+The VS Code extension needs Git Mob CLI to be install for it work.
 The reason for this is if you are switching between console and VS Code the state of selected authors in sync.

 Git Mob is integrated with the Git tab in VS Code so it’s there to remind you to update/change your co-authors when pair programming.